-It won’t be too much of exaggeration to say that a great deal of watch enthusiasts around the world is getting tired with numerous brands bluntly copying that legendary “Rolex diving bezel.”
+It won’t be too much of exaggeration to say that a great deal of enthusiasts around the world is getting tired with numerous brands bluntly copying that legendary “Rolex diving bezel.”

 The problem here is that the bezel has become the de facto industry standard.
-It is extremely difficult to find another ergonomic and practical way for a mechanical diving watch to count time spent underwater.
+It is extremely difficult to find another ergonomic and practical way for a mechanical diving tool to count time spent underwater.

 There are timekeepers that have the dive timers moved to the bezel flange or replaced with a chronograph counter.
 However, both solutions make the watch more expensive to manufacture and less reliable in real life.